 7. The Maheno Shipwreck

-The SS Maheno is a beacon for visitors to Fraser Island because it’s a bit of lingering evidence of history: a cyclone devastated parts of the Queensland coast in 1935.
+The SS Maheno is a beacon for visitors to K’gari (Fraser Island) because it’s a bit of lingering evidence of history: a cyclone devastated parts of the Queensland coast in 1935.

 The ship was on its way to a Japanese shipyard to be turned into scrap metal when its tow line snapped; it is now better known for being washed ashore on Fraser’s Eastern beach than for being the fastest ship to cross the Tasman between Australia and New Zealand.